 The New Humanitarian was on the ground reporting throughout the just-ended epidemic.
 On this page, we’ve gathered all our key coverage so you can look back, explore what took place, and ponder the lessons learnt.
 We will continue to report on the aftermath of the epidemic and on new outbreaks, including cases detected in the northwest of the country in June.

-Many had hoped that medical advances, including a new experimental vaccine, would help avoid a major Ebola epidemic of the kind that ripped through West Africa between 2014 and 2016, costing 11,300 lives, mainly in Guinea, Liberia, and Sierra Leone.
+Many had hoped that medical advances, including new vaccines and drug therapies, would help DRC avoid a major epidemic of the kind that ripped through West Africa from 2014-16, costing 11,300 lives, mainly in Guinea, Liberia, and Sierra Leone.

-But this outbreak – in Congo’s eastern provinces of North Kivu and Ituri – proved unlike anything that had come before: it is the first to occur in an active conflict zone where dozens of armed groups have wreaked havoc for decades.
+But the 2018-2020 outbreak – concentrated in the provinces of North Kivu and Ituri – proved unlike anything that had come before, taking place in an area where dozens of armed groups have wreaked havoc for decades.

-Here, the basic work of stopping an outbreak – treating patients, tracing and vaccinating their contacts, and safely burying the dead – has been undermined by violent clashes, attacks on Ebola responders and treatment centres, and mistrust of health workers.
+There, the basic work of epidemic control – treating patients, tracing and vaccinating their contacts, and safely burying the dead – was undermined by violent clashes, hundreds of attacks on Ebola responders and treatment centres, and mistrust of health workers.